Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Immediately after graduating from high school, Ms. Ortiz attended her dream college, the University of California, Los Angeles (UCLA).
 One of her greatest accomplishments at UCLA was establishing a chapter of Hermanas Unidas, which focuses on retention of Latinas at the university in order to ensure graduation.
 Being a founding mother of Hermanas Unidas allowed Graciela to learn outstanding leadership skills that have proved useful throughout her career.
 Upon graduating from UCLA, she decided to pursue a Master’s degree in Social Work (MSW), which she earned from California State University, Long Beach in 2006.

-Mayor Ortiz always knew that her passion was in helping children and being their advocate.
+Council Member Ortiz always knew that her passion was in helping children and being their advocate.
 So, she became a Pupil Services and Attendance Counselor upon receiving her master’s degree.
 She served as a PSA Counselor at Banning High School, Peary Middle School, and then as a Lead District Counselor, and is now working in her Huntington Park community at Linda Esperanza Marquez High School.
 Although she focuses on students that have attendance problems, she works with all students, helping families break down the barriers that are impeding their children from being successful.
 She advocates and provides resources to students on juvenile probation, in foster care, and for those who are homeless.
 Her experience helping the children of Huntington Park allows her to see issues from various perspectives and from a holistic point of view that now helps her problem solve and understand community issues as a Councilmember.

 As a Council Member, Graciela strives to build teams and coalitions to make Huntington Park a stronger community; provide residents with an improved quality of life; and make certain every generation has a voice in their City.